curl/everything-curl/usingcurl-verbose.md

 - %{time_total} shows the total time, in seconds, that the full operation lasted.
 The time will be displayed with millisecond resolution.

-- %{url_effective} shows The URL that was fetched last.
+- %{url_effective} shows the URL that was fetched last.
 This is particularly meaningful if you've told curl to follow Location: headers (with `-L`).

 ### Silence

-The opposite to verbose is of course to make curl more silent.
+The opposite of verbose is, of course, to make curl more silent.
 With the `-s` (or `--silent`) option you make curl switch off the progress meter and not output any error messages for when errors occur.
 It gets mute.
-It will still output the downloaded data as you ask it to.
+It will still output the downloaded data you ask it to.

-With silent activated, you can ask for it to still output the error message on failures by adding `-S` or `--show-error`.
+With silence activated, you can ask for it to still output the error message on failures by adding `-S` or `--show-error`.